hikerpig/pintora/website/docs/intro.md

 - In browser side, output SVG or Canvas.
 - In Node.js side, output PNG/JPG/SVG file.
 - \[Planning\] Modular and composable, load specific diagram implementaions only when needed, keep the core code lightweight.
 - Highly extensible, provide a plugin system for diagram developer to write and distribute their own diagrams.
+See [Write a custom diagram](./advanced/write-a-custom-diagram.md)

 ## Diagram types